zrjohnson3/SmartMealAI/doc/METRICS.md

 Below are the methods we use to collect data for each metric:

-- **NPS**: Collected via a pop-up survey that appears at the end of the Golden Path.
-The user's response is recorded in our database associated with their user ID.
+- **NPS (Net Promoter Score)** - how to collect:

+    NPS is collected via a custom FlutterFlow component that pops up after the user's 5th login (tracked using a custom counter stored in Firebase         under each user's document).

+    When the pop-up appears, the user's score (0–10) and optional feedback are written to a nps_responses subcollection in Firestore, along with their     user_id, timestamp, and number of logins.

+    Firebase Analytics also logs a custom event nps_submitted to allow cross-analysis with session engagement data.

 - **Adoption**: Measured by the number of new authentication sign-ups in Firebase, which automatically logs these events.